top_part_of_logo

 This investment calculator bases future years' dividends on the total amount of your investment at year end including paper gains from stock price appreciation and any contributions you made.

-You estimated that your dividend yield will be 0.00%.
+You estimated that your dividend yield will be ".$yield_bal."%.
 Here's where the growth factor comes into additonal play.
 In order for the dividend yield to maintain itself in future years, one of two things has to occur:

 2.) the company increases the dividend to maintain the yield as a percentage of the growing share price.
-Companies often set a dividend target rate, and as the company's share price grows, so too does the dividend in order to maintain that dividend yield of 0.00%.
+Companies often set a dividend target rate, and as the company's share price grows, so too does the dividend in order to maintain that dividend yield of ".$yield_bal."%.
 In other words, your dividend payment keeps pace with the stock price!
-The implication of a target "payout" rate is that your dividend has a natural growth rate - as the company grows so does your dividend.
-There is no guarantee a company will raise its dividend to remain consistent with a growing share price, but for practical reasons (meaning to keep shareholders happy), companies often do this as a way of rewarding shareholders or in corporate speak, to "enhance shareholder value".
+The implication of a target \"payout\" rate is that your dividend has a natural growth rate - as the company grows so does your dividend.
+There is no guarantee a company will raise its dividend to remain consistent with a growing share price, but for practical reasons (meaning to keep shareholders happy), companies often do this as a way of rewarding shareholders or in corporate speak, to \"enhance shareholder value\".
 In short, if the company is growing and earning more, it pays you more.
 This is one reason why I prefer dividend income as opposed to interest income.
 In inflationary times, dividend payments tend to keep pace with inflation, whereas savings account interest may not necessarly keep pace.

 Dividend Forecasts Are Very Good Things